tobiasorstad/quarkus-javabin/README.md

 using Quarkus and Mockito, and talk about some pros and cons with each of them.

 Feel free to clone the example repository and check out the code for yourself.
 Information about the needed dependencies can also be found there.
+Having cloned the repository all you need is Java and Maven installed to run the tests with "mvn verify".

 ## The Mock annotation